 Gender Pay Gap.

-As a legal entity with more than 250 employees as of the snapshot date of 5 April 2022, AC Goatham & Son Limited is by law required to publish an annual gender pay gap report.
+As a legal entity with more than 250 employees as at the snapshot date of 5 April 2024, A C Goatham & Son Limited is by law required to publish an annual gender pay gap report.

 Our values

-AC Goatham & Son knows that the success of its business is reflective of the commitment, dedication, and hard work of the team, and pay depends solely on the type of work carried out, how long an employee has worked in the business and individual performance.
+A C Goatham & Son Limited know that the success of its business is reflective of the commitment, dedication and hard work of the team and pay depends solely on the type of work carried out, how long an employee has worked in the business, and individual performance.
 As one of the leading employers in the top fruit industry we are proud to offer fair pay to all of our team.

 Gender Pay Gap